kinnala/scikit-fem/README.md

 - Changed: `FacetBasis` is now a shorthand for `BoundaryFacetBasis` and no longer initializes `InteriorFacetBasis` or `MortarFacetBasis` if the keyword argument `side` is passed to the constructor
+- Changed: `asm` will now accept a list of bases, assemble the same form using all of the bases and sum the result
 - Removed: the deprecated `Mesh.define_boundary` method
 - Removed: the unused `Mesh.validate` attribute